-Since that meeting, the CPSG has been engaged in monthly meetings with the Blackburn with Darwen (BwD) council Director of Operations where we have been working to improve the park facilities and look at options to restore the conservatory to its former glory.
+Since that meeting in May 2019, the CPSG has been engaged in monthly meetings with the Blackburn with Darwen (BwD) council Director of Operations where we have been working to improve the park facilities and look at options to restore the conservatory to its former glory.

 The CPSG and BwD were having monthly meetings before and after one wing of the conservatory collapsed following high winds and a thunderstorm in July 2019